ChiefWoods/anchor-leaderboard/README.md

 solana-keygen-new -o game-owner.json
 ```

-4. Set configuration to use localhost and keypair
+4. Set configuration to use devnet and keypair

 ```
-solana config set -u l -k game-owner.json
+solana config set -u d -k game-owner.json
 ```

 5. Airdrop some SOL to account